Aegizz/Public-Reflection/Reflection.md

 We found that it was more effective to discuss approaches to handling security issues with each other, rather than ChatGPT as it helped us maintain an understanding of the implementation, and was beneficial for learning secure programming.
 Using AI made us realize how much more powerful it has become, as it was very helpful for implementing features, however, it also showed us that it is best to use it to spark our own ideas rather than entirely trusting it as some of its suggestions created issues for us.

-# Reflection of Feedback, Self Critique and Biases/Consequences, and the Cyber Skill Shortage

 ## Reflection on Feedback we received

 Due to a group member's external circumstances, our group had extended deadlines, meaning other students had less time to review our code, and because of this we only received one peer review as a group.